 - No antivirus in the cheapest plan

-If you spend more on the One plan, Surfshark throws in antivirus protection, a surprisingly effective security feature that we discussed in our Surfshark review.
-Despite its jurisdiction changes recently, Surfshark is a no-log service, as explained in the privacy policy and by a few third-party auditors.
+IP Rotation rotates your IP periodically (5-10 minutes), keeping your connection active to make you untraceable; it’s unique to Surfshark and uses its self-healing server technology, which reduces the chance of connection breaks.
+If you spend more on the One plan, the VPN throws in antivirus protection, a surprisingly effective security feature that we discussed in our Surfshark review.
+Above all, Surfshark is a no-log service, audited by Deloitte in 2025 and in 2026 by SecuRing.

 Surfshark’s biggest benefit is unlimited simultaneous connections that many good VPNs for use in China lack.
-The provider is great for streaming too, unblocking over 30 Netflix catalogs.
+It’s great for streaming too, unblocking over 30 Netflix catalogs.
 All this for $1.99 per month sounds unreal, but Surfshark’s promises were never false and never will be.
 See for yourself below.

 - OpenWeb/Stealth VPN protocols